honeyocean/Weather-Dashboard/README.md

 ## Installation

 To have this app run on your system, download the file onto your local system—open terminal set path to folder containing files.
 Enter command npm run start && npm run dev).
+The code is complete but has issues when asked to run; it has a successful build but doesn't prompt the user.

 ## Usage